2026 Winter Olympics: Mascot

-An online vote closing on 28 February 2023 was held among a list of candidates to select the two mascots of the event.
-The winning candidates, designed by the students of a school in Taverna and inspired by stoats, were presented during the second night of the Sanremo Music Festival 2024 on 7 February 2024.
-Their names were revealed to be Tina and Milo (derived from the names of the host cities), and are portrayed as sister and brother.
-The choice of stoats has been explained as being due to these animals' embodiment of "the contemporary Italian spirit" of curiosity, ability to change according to the seasons, and capacity of adaptation to challenging habitats.
-The two main mascots are additionally accompanied by six snowdrop flowers, called "The Flo".
+An online vote closing on 28 February 2023, was held to select the two mascots for the event.
+The winning candidates, designed by the students of a school in Taverna and inspired by stoats, were presented during the second night of the 2024 Sanremo Music Festival on 7 February.
+Their names were revealed to be Tina and Milo (derived from the names of the host cities) and are portrayed as sister and brother.

+The choice of stoats was explained as being due to these animals' embodiment of "the contemporary Italian spirit" of curiosity, ability to change according to the seasons, and capacity of adaptation to challenging habitats.
+The two main mascots were accompanied by six snowdrop flowers, called "The Flo".

-Milo, a brown stoat, and Tina, a white stoat, are brother and sister "born in the mountains of Italy", who "decided to move to the city".
-Tina, the main Olympic mascot, symbolizes art, music, and the transformative force of beauty.
-Milo, the Paralympic mascot, was born without a leg but uses his tail to help him to take a normal life with some ingenuity, willpower, and creativity.
+Milo, a brown stoat, and Tina, a white stoat, were brother and sister "born in the mountains of Italy", who "decided to move to the city".
+Tina, the main Olympic mascot, symbolised art, music, and the transformative force of beauty.
+Milo, the Paralympic mascot, was born without a leg but used his tail to help him lead a normal life with some ingenuity, willpower, and creativity.

-Theme song

-During the Sanremo Music Festival 2022 finals, the two final candidates for the official anthem of the event were presented, with a poll opening afterward.
-On 7 March 2022, "Fino all'alba" ("Until the dawn") — composed by the youth music group La Cittadina of the San Pietro Martire in Seveso, and performed during Sanremo by Arisa — was announced as the winner.